-High temperatures are now plaguing many countries around the world, including India, which suffered suffocating heat in early June, with temperatures of more than 50°C (122°F).
+High temperatures are now plaguing many countries around the world, including India, which suffered suffocating heat in June 2019, with temperatures of more than 50°C (122°F).

 Given the repeated heat waves, the use of air conditioning (A/C) has soared: it improves both living conditions and economic productivity.
 But the instant relief it offers is offset by its harmful environmental effects.